 - You are able to view the file because the objects in the bucket are only allowed via Cloudfront as we have seen in the bucket policy

-- So, my CloudFront URL takes me directly to that particular file without going to S3 bucket and all the objects in the bucket as private
+- So, my CloudFront URL takes me directly to that particular file without going to the S3 bucket and all the objects in the bucket as private

 Congratulations!!
-We used AWS CloudFront and are caching all these contents at the edges of the world so that S3 bucket can only be accessed through CloudFront.
+We used AWS CloudFront and are caching all these contents at the edges of the world so that the S3 bucket can only be accessed through CloudFront.

 Amazon Web Services (AWS) is a popular cloud computing service that provides many useful services.
-One of the more popular AWS services, and one we’ve discussed in detail-is CDN – or caching certain objects in edge locations near end users to help speed up website load times, lower bandwidth costs, and improve reliability when other systems fail.
-If you’re interested in learning more about this topic from an expert who’s been working with these networks for years, feel free to contact us !
+One of the more popular AWS services, and one we’ve discussed in detail-is CDN – or caching certain objects in edge locations near end-users to help speed up website load times, lower bandwidth costs, and improve reliability when other systems fail.
+If you’re interested in learning more about this topic from an expert who’s been working with these networks for years, feel free to contact us!